 A/B testing + Personalization = Better Customer Experience

-Personalization is the new powerful trend that not only is enhancing the user experience but is also driving the e-commerce and retail industry.
+Personalization is the new powerful trend that not only enhances the user experience but also drives the e-commerce and retail industry.
 Be it increase in customer engagement, improvement in conversion rates, increase in sales or growth of revenue, personalization does it all.

-Today when people of all generations are surfing through the internet looking for some sort of services they need their online experience tailored/ aligned to their needs and preference.
-While an increase in personalization guarantees growth in customer engagement and experience, but that’s not all the customers toward the conversion.
+Today people of all generations use internet for different services and applications.
+One necessity which is common between all age groups is online experience tailored to their needs and preferences.
+While an increase in personalization guarantees growth in customer engagement and experience, but that doesn’t assure customer conversion.

-A/B testing allows you to use your data to make informed decisions and provides guidance to your personalization practices.
-You can create scenarios and have ideas what your customer’s interest are but with the help of data you can prove your ideas right or wrong.
-Even Netflix before any product change implements a robust A/B testing process before becoming the default user experience.
+A/B testing allows you to use your data to make informed decisions and guides your personalization practices.
+You can create scenarios and have ideas about what your customer’s interest are but with the help of data you can prove your ideas are right or wrong.
+Even Netflix, before any product change, implements a robust A/B testing process before becoming the default user experience.

-Stakeholders can have different opinions and ideas about what wants or A/B testing lets the data do the talking.
-Let’s take an example of an e-commerce website where A/B testing can help to find the single best performing page to show all users.
+Different stakeholders involved in a project can have different opinions and ideas about what they want or which approach is right.
+A/B testing lets the data do the talking and provide concrete results.
+For example, an e-commerce website can use A/B testing to find the single best performing page or products to show all its users.
 For better success, a mix of testing mentality while you do personalization goes a long way.
-You can test potential personalization using by setting up an audience for each segment and then A/B testing within that audience.
+Personalization can be tested easily by setting up an audience for each segment and then doing A/B testing within that audience.

-What if you knew each color user preferred and identify those sweaters with a logo and color which people chose according to their taste?
+What if you knew each color user preferred and identify those sweaters with a logo?
 This can be achieved with the help of personalization.

-There are many strategies that are helping the companies change the user experience and customer approaches such as personalization, customer journey and Artificial Intelligence (AI) but A/B testing and optimization should not be ignored.
-A/B testing not only allows you to use your data to find areas ripe for also formulate ways to improve and apply those hypotheses to learn from your results, and to gain actionable insights from your data.
-It helps you to optimize user experience from start to finish- from the landing page to product information to check out and beyond.
-A/B testing can be your first solid step towards truly personalizing your customer experience from recommendation, offers campaigns by revealing audience response to different experiences.
+Companies are implementing many strategies to change the user experience and customer approaches such as personalization, customer journey and marketing attribution.
+In midst of all these strategies, A/B testing and optimization should not be ignored.
+A/B testing not only allows you to use your data to find areas ripe for opportunity but also formulate ways to improvement.
+A/B testing can help you to leverage your hypotheses to learn from your results and to gain actionable insights from your data.
+It helps you to optimize user experience from start to finish- from the landing page to product information, check out and beyond.
+A/B testing can be your first solid step towards truly personalizing your customer experience and win their loyalty.